Mumbai–Chennai line: Electrification

 Railway electrification in India began with the first electric train, between Bombay Victoria Terminus and Kurla by the Great Indian Peninsula Railway's (GIPR) on 3 February 1925, on 1.5 kV DC.
 The Kalyan–Pune section was electrified with 1.5 kV DC overhead system in 1930.

 The previously used 1.5 kV DC was converted to 25 kV AC on 5 May 2013 from Kalyan to Khopoli and Kalyan to Kasara.
 Conversion from 1.5 kV DC to 25 kV AC on the Lokmanya Tilak Terminus-Thane-Kalyan section was completed on 12 January 2014.
 The CSMT to LTT section was converted from 1.5 kV DC to 25 kV AC on 8 June 2015.
 The Kasara-Pune section was also converted from 1.5 kV DC to 25 kV AC.

 The Pune–Daund section as well as Daund -Bhigwan section was electrified in 2017.
 The electrification of the Bhigwan - Kalaburgi section was completed by March 2022.
 The Kalaburgi -Wadi section was electrified in 2018.

 The Renigunta–Nandalur sector electrification was completed in 2006.
 The Nandalur–Guntakal sector was electrified by Dec 2013.
 The electrification of the Guntakal-Wadi section was completed in 2015.

-The Puratchi Thalaivar Dr. M.G.
-Ramachandran Central Railway Station–Tiruvallur sector, as well as the Basin Bridge–Chennai Beach sector were electrified in 1979–80.
+The Chennai Central–Tiruvallur sector, as well as the Basin Bridge–Chennai Beach sector were electrified in 1979–80.
 The Tiruvallur –Arakkonam sector was electrified in 1982–83, Arakkonam–Tiruttani sector in 1983–84 and the Tiruttani–Renigunta sector in 1984–85.

 Hence, the entire Mumbai-Chennai route is completely electrified.